GreptimeTeam/docs/Getting_Started/create-a-time-series-table.md

     TIME INDEX(ts)
 );
 ```

-You can execute this statement via MySQL or PostgreSQL command line.<br>
+You can execute this statement via MySQL or PostgreSQL command line.

 For more information about how to create tables, please refer to the SQL reference document.

 ## Table details

 `system_metrics`: contains system resource metrics, including CPU/memory/disk usage
 scraped every 5 seconds.